The Resolution of Keller's Conjecture: Clausal Symmetry Breaking

-Furthermore, among the remaining $(2s-1)^3$ cases, there are several pairs of symmetric assignments.
+Furthermore, among the remaining $(2s-1)^3$ cases, several assignment pairs are symmetric.
 For example, the following two assignments are symmetric because one can be obtained from the other by swapping columns and rows: